okktawio/Parasitoids-Egg-Models/README.md

 # Parasitoids-Egg-Models
-Hidden Markov Chain modelization of functional response and egg maduration in parasitoid insects.
+Hidden Markov Chain modelization of functional response and egg maturation in parasitoid insects.